Thursday, January 12, 2012

 The next step is to apply the base coat paint, wetting agent and chips.
 The problem is I have no photos of this because there is only a 20 minute window to do it all.
 So there was no time to frog around with a camera.
 But I will give you the lowdown.

 First, their description for applying the paint is "like frosting a cake."
-This is not true.
-You all know I'm a baker and it is not like frosting a cake.
+I found this not to be an accurate statement.
+I'm a baker and it is not like frosting a cake.
 Nope.
 Not even close.
-I can equate it to paint that's been sitting in a can in your basement for awhile.
+I can equate it to old paint that's been sitting in a can for awhile.
 Not as smooth as fresh paint but a little thicker.

 Truth be told, I expected it to be much thicker.
 When I started to apply it, it streaked showing the cream counter top through.
 I went into full panic mode!
 I'm thinking (no actually I was yelling) "OMG, this small can won't cover everything!"
 Hubs grabbed the roller and tried his hand at it.
+His attempt was worse so I grabbed the roller back.
 Then it kind of turned into a Laurel and Hardy skit.
 But after all the running around and bumping into each other, I did have enough to do the counter top with a little (but not much) left over.
 Best of all, we didn't want to kill each other during the process!
-Dare I say... we even had fun!!
+Imagine that?
+Dare I say... we had fun!

 The color I used is "Charcoal."
-Chips are light, medium and dark gray and black.
+Chips are light, medium, dark gray and black.
 The kit states it covers 50 square feet.
 I covered 39 square feet.
+With very little left.

 Here is how it looked after all the chips were applied.
 (Very rough)